MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/other/index.md

 # Xamarin.Forms Other Platforms

 Xamarin.Forms supports additional platforms beyond iOS, Android, and Windows.
+For more information about the support of additional platforms, see [Xamarin.Forms platform support](https://github.com/xamarin/Xamarin.Forms/wiki/Platform-Support).

 ## [GTK](gtk.md)